This easy vegan lemon pound cake is a moist and light vegan cake with tangy lemon flavors and a sweet thick layer of lemon icing.

 Finally, you can also freeze the lemon pound cake slices and thaw the slice at room temperature the day before serving.

-However, to prevent the blueberries from sinking to the bottom of the loaf pan, mix them with 1 tablespoon of corn starch before adding in the batter.
+However, to prevent the blueberries from sinking to the bottom of the loaf pan, mix them with 1 tablespoon of corn starch before adding them to the batter.

 Other plant-based flours that you can use to swap wheat flour are: